 Epaphroditus took it upon himself to care for Paul.
 His ministry was to care.
 Paul, in effect, said, “He cared for me here in prison.
 Oh, how he met my need.
 I was at the mercy of the Roman government that does not provide food or clothing in prison.
 He came and met those needs.”

-While not much is written about Epaphroditus, he was of immense support to the greatest missionary of the first century.
+While not much is written about Epaphroditus, he was of immense support to the first century’s greatest missionary.
 While he never swayed multitudes, he could carry a briefcase.
 He toiled unappreciated, unsung yet faithful in his sphere of service.

 All God requires of us is to do what we can with what we have.

 God has a plan for us to minister with little things.
 Do you diminish the little things you do for God?
 Paul could have never had the ministry he did without an Epaphroditus.
 Your support for others is strategic in God’s economy.
-Can the eye say to the hand, “I have no need of you?”
-This ministry is greatly needed in God’s strategy.
+Can the eye say to the hand, “I do not need you?”
+This ministry is much needed in God’s strategy.
 Because your name does not get into the church bulletin, is your ministry any less in God’s eyes?